 This is my favorite shave ice topping!
 Usually, it means they drizzle condensed milk on top, but other times it’s coconut milk or some other sort of cream.
 Note: this means if get this topping, your shave ice might not be dairy-free.

 It’s the perfect way to add a touch of creaminess and just a bit of extra sweetness to this Hawaiian treat!
 It pairs especially well with real fruit syrup (like a strawberry puree or fresh lilikoi.)

 An added twist I’ve seen lately is where places will use a flavored foam on top, kind of a fluffier version of snowcapped.

-Most of the time the only ice cream flavor available at shave ice stands is vanilla.
+Most of the time, the only ice cream flavor available at shave ice stands is vanilla ice cream.
 But sometimes you can find macadamia nut ice cream as well!

 And I recommend getting both syrup and ice cream as shave ice toppings.
 The syrup mixes with the ice cream for a delectable treat!

 If you visit an all-natural shave ice stand, they will most likely offer you a fresh fruit topping.
 Definitely try this!
 The fruit is typically sliced and placed in a decorative pattern or chopped up and sprinkled on top of your shave ice.

 Also, the local fresh fruit in Hawaii is super flavorful.
 The sweetness and texture work so well with shave ice.